canata09/canata09/github_copilot.md

 by visiting `
     let age = ref(0)
 ```
+test the new route by:
     // Create a computed variable
 ```
 by visiting `
     let agePlusOne = computed(() => age.value + 1)
 ```
+test the new route by:
     // Create a method
 ```
 by visiting `